 Editing can be restricted on issued documents when linked records exist (for example deposit links or corrective documents).
 The app shows a reason when an action is blocked.

-Invoices can be downloaded as PDF, sent by e-mail, and include QR payment support.
+Invoices can be downloaded as PDF, sent by e-mail, and include payment QR (SPD) for quick transfer when the bank account has a Czech IBAN and the document is in CZK; foreign IBANs may not show a QR.
 Reminder behaviour and templates are managed in company settings.

 A deposit invoice requests advance payment.
 After payment, VAT payers usually issue a tax document for the received deposit (often referred to as DDPP in the UI workflow).